 Recycling phones in Germany

-When it comes to recycling, most European nations tend to lead by example' starting with Germany.
-It happens to be one of a select few where customers can walk into select stores, drop their old mobiles into the automated machine, get them assessed, and in return, receive a cash voucher.
+When it comes to recycling, most European nations tend to lead by example, starting with Germany.
+Here, customers can walk into select stores, drop their old mobiles into the automated machine, and get them assessed.
+In return, they receive a cash voucher.

 According to the latest stats, nearly 41 million devices, from smartphones to other peripherals, are expected to be sold this year.
-With most customers opting to purchase the latest model from Samsung, Apple, or something different, one can see why companies may want to buy a refurb mobile phone.
+With most customers opting to purchase the latest model from Samsung, Apple etc., one can see why companies may want to buy a refurbished mobile phone.

 With the latest smartphone from Samsung costing around $279 and the one from Apple hitting the boards at $999, the price tag increases year on year.
-If companies were to even opt for the mid-range ones for their employees, they would still find that the operational costs far exceed their plans.
-And that's why it makes more sense to buy a refurb mobile phone.
+Companies might opt for the mid-range ones for their employees.
+They would still find that the operational costs far exceed their plans.
+And that’s why it makes more sense to buy a refurb mobile phone.

 Where can I recycle my old phone?

-When it comes to the recycling of mobile phones, the one issue that you are bound to fret about is where you can recycle your old phone effectively.
+When it comes to the recycling of mobile phones, the main issue is where you can recycle your old phone effectively.
 You would need a place to assess your old phone and, in turn, offer you a fair rate.
 Sure, you are bound to come across several ads that claim that their company does just that.
 But more often than not, you would find that the company in question is nothing but a rip-off.

 To ensure that you get a fair assessment and a fair rate, you need to verify the company’s background.
 Check out its customer reviews, as these should help clue you in.
 Most organizations are bound to offer you a cash discount or a voucher that you can utilize against other purchases.

-And then, there are those companies that provide you with "phone as a service", where your old phone gets refurbed and transformed overnight.
-And the last option would make more sense, especially if you are in the process of providing your employees with a viable work phone.
+And then, there are companies that provide you with “device as a service”.
+Here, your old phone gets refurbished and transformed overnight.
+The last option would make more sense.
+Especially if you are in the process of providing your employees with a viable work phone.